 It is now more than 50 years without one of Hindi cinema’s best actresses, Meena Kumari.
-Known mostly for her serious roles in films like Baiju Bawra (1952), Parineeta (1953), Sharada (1957), Dil Apna Aur Preet Parayi (1960), Main Chup Rahungi (1962), Sahib Bibi air Ghulam (1962) and Bheegi Raat (1965), she was labeled the ‘tragedy queen’ of Hindi filmdom.
-For her fine dramatic performances, she received 4 Filmfare Best Actress Awards, a record till Nutan claimed her 5th.
+Known mostly for her serious roles in films like Baiju Bawra (1952), Parineeta (1953), Sharada (1957), Dil Apna Aur Preet Parayi (1960), Main Chup Rahungi (1962), Sahib Bibi Aur Ghulam (1962) and Bheegi Raat (1965), she was labeled the ‘tragedy queen’ of Hindi filmdom.
+For her fine dramatic performances, she received 4 Filmfare Best Actress Awards, which was a record till Nutan claimed her 5th.

 Talking of Filmfare Awards, Meena Kumari created history in 1963 when the nominations were announced for the best of Hindi films of 1962.
 In those days, there were three nominees in each category.
 Even as Sahib Bibi Aur Ghulam competed against Rakhi and Bees Saal Baad, for the Best Film and Ashok Kumar (Rakhi) found himself pitted against Guru Dutt (Sahib Bibi Aur Ghulam) and Shammi Kapoor (Professor) for the Best Actor Award, the three nominations in the Best Actress category read – Meena Kumari (Aarti), Meena Kumari (Main Chup Rahungi) and Meena Kumari (Sahib Bibi Aur Ghulam).
 In other words, she was already the winner.
 It only remained to see which of her performances would be honored above the other two at the award ceremony!
 She won, of course, for her absolutely stunning act as Chhoti Bahu in Guru Dutt’s Sahib Bibi Aur Ghulam.
 Undoubtedly, there’s something special about Sahib Bibi Aur Ghulam and the characters of Chhoti Bahu!

 Aarti sees Meena Kumari caught between Ashok Kumar, to whom she was earlier engaged, and Pradeep Kumar, whom she loves and ultimately marries.
 Though it is Ashok Kumar who drives the film as the ex-fiancé determined to destroy Aarti’s marriage and get her back at any cost, Meena Kumari is the life and soul of the film as she gives an extremely strong performance standing up to him and making sure he would never succeed.